NDR vs EDR: A Comparison Between the Two Cybersecurity Solutions

 Incident response in case of security breaches and threat-hunting processes become faster and more efficient with the help of NDR.

 What Is EDR?

 EDR stands for Endpoint Detection and Response, and it is a cybersecurity solution designed to monitor all endpoints connected to your networks – such as computers, phones, and servers – for suspicious behavior.

 EDR is not one software or an application, is a cybersecurity suit that can include: antivirus software, automated analysis, and forensic solutions, endpoint monitoring and management, and security team alert systems.

-Using these tools, an EDR is capable of effectively preventing incidents, mitigating immediate cybersecurity threats, and rapidly resolving attacks.
-That is why EDR is critical for the overall cybersecurity posture of a company.
+Using these tools, an EDR is capable of effectively prevent incidents, detect threats, mitigate immediate cybersecurity threats, and rapidly resolve attacks.
+That is why EDR’s threat detection technology is critical for the overall cybersecurity posture of a company.

-This security solution is capable to collect data from monitoring endpoints and then analyzing it to determine a “normal” behavior pattern on those devices.
-If EDR identifies a thread using this pattern, will proceed to mitigate it or will notify the security team.
+This endpoint security solution is capable of collecting data from monitoring endpoints and then analyzing it to determine a “normal” behavior pattern on those devices.
+If EDR identifies a thread using this pattern, will proceed to mitigate it or will notify the IT team.

 Practically, EDR functions by installing a software agent on each endpoint.
 The agents can identify tangible changes such as registry changes and key file tampering, this way it assists in detecting malicious activity that a firewall may have missed.

-More advanced EDR systems may use machine learning or artificial intelligence to analyze endpoint data and identify potential points of compromise.
+More advanced EDR systems may use machine learning or artificial intelligence for endpoint security.
+They analyze endpoint data and identify potential points of compromise.